Related Reading: What Info Goes In My Digital Guidebook?

-Note: To accompany this Hostfully review, I’ve recorded a YouTube video with David Jacoby, Hostfully Founder, where he gives a demo of the product and I ask questions to clarify certain points I had trouble with while using the product.
+Note: If you’re a visual person, watch my Hostfully review and tutorial with David Jacoby, Hostfully Founder, where he gives a demo of the product and I ask questions to clarify certain points I had trouble with while using the product.
 The video is supplemental to this and is meant to provide a live view of the product plus sprinkle you with best practices and tips to create the best guidebook.

-An electronic guidebook increases your hosting game 10-fold and saves you time!
-Click To Tweet
+[bctt tweet=”A digital guidebook increases your hosting game 10-fold and saves you time!”]

-If you’re unfamiliar with electronic guidebooks, here’s what it looks like (this is the desktop version):
+If you’re unfamiliar with digital guidebooks, here’s what it looks like (this is the desktop version):

 Why Not Just Use Airbnb?